luraess/julia-agu-2022/README.md

 # Julia AGU 2022 workshop
 Using Julia and GPU programming for numerical modelling

-#### AGU 2022 workshop - SCIWS26: Porting Machine Learning and Modeling from a Laptop to a Supercomputer
+📚 @AGU 2022 workshop - **SCIWS26: Porting Machine Learning and Modeling from a Laptop to a Supercomputer**

 ## Automatic notebook generation